ikz87/dots/polybar/README.md

 Layout and workspaces modules will only work on bspwm (they depend on bspc).

+Dimensions of the bar are specifically set for a 1920x1080 screen

 If you come from unixporn, these dots don't include the thumbnail displayed on the left bar, since that's a program completely dettached from polybar.

 ## List of dependencies (probably incomplete):